justingrammens/THAT-2022-WI/README.md

 This project contains the example source code for the THAT-2022 conferece at Wisconsin Dells, WI.

-Start with the [Hello_ML_World](./Hello_ML_World) directory and go through those exampels first, then continue with the exercies in the [EdgeImpulse](./EdgeImpulse) directory.
+Start with the [Hello_ML_World](./Hello_ML_World) directory and go through those examples first, then continue with the exercies in the [EdgeImpulse](./EdgeImpulse) directory.
 Enjoy and happy Machine Learning!

 [Justin Grammens](https://justingrammens.com)